Robin Forslund, RN

-I have two beautiful daughters, a 5 year old and a 2 year old, and am currently expecting our third child.
+I have two beautiful daughters, a 5 year old and a 2 year old, and a sweet baby boy.
 Being a mother is my greatest joy, but it hasn't always been a joyful experience.
 My first daughter had a tongue tie which made nursing difficult.
 I pumped and syringe fed her for the first month.
 I had supply issues and the fact that neither of us were sleeping much, complicated matters further.
 She suffered from reflux, milk and soy sensitivities and would cry all night, every night.

 I was devastated.
 I felt like I was failing as a mother.
 I loved my baby more than anything and had all this medical knowledge, so why was this so hard?